Fuechschen/dubbot/docs/keys.md

 ### YouTube
 This key is needed to lookup countryblocks

-(0. Create a google-account if aren't having one)
+0. Create a google-account if aren't having one
 1. Head over to https://console.developers.google.com and create a new project.
 2. Click on 'Use Google APIs'
 3. Now select 'YouTube Data Api' and click on enable.